thesamfrost/SE-CprE-416-Assignment-1SE-CprE-416-Assignment-2/README.md

 # Overview

 This repository contains solutions for **Problem 2** and **Problem 4**.
 Each problem’s solution code is organized into its own folder, with each sub-problem having a dedicated Java file.
-The code follows high-quality coding practices as discussed in class, emphasizing readability, maintainability, and correctness.

 ---

 ## Directory Structure